Wupatki National Monument: See Photos of 12th Century Indian Ruins in Arizona

 Built during the 12th and 13th centuries the five largest structures that can be viewed at the Wupatki National Monument are called the following:

-- Wupatki - This is the largest pueblo structure which contained 100 rooms built upon a rock outcropping.
-In the Hopi language Wupatki means "Big House."
+- Wupatki: This is the most massive pueblo structure which contained 100 rooms built upon a rock outcropping.
+In the Hopi language, Wupatki means "Big House."

-- Citadel - This stone structure was built on a mesa at the edge of a cliff and has a commanding view of the surrounding country-side.
+- Citadel: This stone structure was built on a mesa at the edge of a cliff and had a commanding view of the surrounding countryside.
 It would have contained some 50 rooms at one time.

-- Lomaki - One can actually walk through the rooms of this ruins.
+- Lomaki: One can actually walk through the rooms of this ruins.
 Be sure and duck when going through those doorways!
-They are much smaller than doorways today!
+They are much smaller than doors today!

 All five of these pueblo ruins can be easily seen with access to the nearby road.